lunageens/JPacmanFuzz/README.md

 Review the logs and reports to analyze the results of the fuzzing process.

 ### Results
-The Fuzzer provides various types of output and results:
+The Fuzzer run-configuration provides various types of output and results:

 - Log files: Detailed logs of each iteration, including map file, action sequence, exit code, and output messages.
+A website is build.
+To alter the style of the webiste with Sass run the css-watch run configuration.
 - Summary reports: Reports summarizing the results of the fuzzing process, including statistics, error codes, and output messages.
 - Map files: Generated map files stored in the designated directory.
 - Javadoc: Published on Netifly as well, on the following [link](https://jpacmanfuzzsite.netlify.app/).